SimDoc: Topic Sequence Alignment based Document Similarity Framework: Approach

 \subsubsection{Results and Analysis}

-As shown in the Figure 2, we obtain high Mean Average Precision (MAP) (20NewsGroup: 75.3\%; Reuters: 82.8\%; WebKB: 80.34\%) and high Mean Average Recall (MAR) (20NewsGroup: 78.5\%; Reuters: 82.80\%; WebKB: 83.14\%) for SimDoc with respect to \textit{W-Rel}.
-Also, we observed that \textit{SimDoc} works very accurately in giving a low similarity score in case of dissimilar document pair across all datasets.
-This has been clearly shown by the Mean Average Rejection (MA-Rejection) (20NewsGroup: 85.2\%; Reuters: 82.5\%; WebKB: 58.8\%).
-However, we found certain anomalies in the behavior of SimDoc as per W-Rel.
+As shown in the Figure 2, we obtain high Mean Average Precision (MAP) (20NewsGroup: 75.3\%; Reuters: 82.65\%; WebKB: 80.34\%) and high Mean Average Recall (MAR) (20NewsGroup: 78.5\%; Reuters: 82.91\%; WebKB: 83.14\%) for SimDoc.
+Also, we observed that SimDoc works very accurately in giving a low similarity score in case of dissimilar document pair across all datasets.
+However, we found certain anomalies in the behavior of SimDoc.
 As an example, we observed that in a corpus which contained one document pertaining to \textit{contraceptives} and another to \textit{environment}, SimDoc incorrectly showed high semantic similarity.
 This is due to the co-occurrence of the terms within very similar contexts (in the above example, the observed context, \textit{sex} and \textit{population} respectively, are strongly mutually related).
-However, in such cases, SimDoc, as per S-Sim, correctly showed high value of dissimilarity, and as per S-Rel, correctly showed high relatedness between the two documents. ~
+However, there is scope for improving the word disambiguation during the word to topic mapping (See Section~\ref{future}).